bgvladedivac/LinuxKnowledge/19.DNS/info.md

 **AAAA**: IPv6 address.

 **NS**: maps a name to a name server.
 Each domain must have at least one NS record.
 These records point at a DNS server that can answer queries concerning this domain, they usually point at the primary and secondary servers for the domain.
 These records also allow DNS delegation; for instance, the falcot.com zone can include an NS record for  internal.falcot.com, which means that the internal.falcot.com zone is handled by another server.
 Of course, this server must declare an internal.falcot.com zone.

+The **CNAME** record maps a name to another name.
+It should only be used when there are no other records on that name.
+The **ALIAS** record maps a name to another name, but in turns it can coexist with other records on that name.

 ## Auhtoritative name server
 An authoritative name server is a name server that only gives answers to DNS queries from data that has been configured by an original source, for example, the domain administrator or by dynamic DNS methods, in contrast to answers obtained via a query to another name server that only maintains a cache of data.